University of London

 Leadership and management

-Our Students’ Union is led by a President and a team of three elected Vice President Sabbatical Officers who serve for one year.
-They are supported by a number of other part-time Executive Officers who form a committee of student representatives.
+Our Students’ Union is led by an elected president and three co-presidents who serve for one year at a time.
+They are supported by a number of other part-time executive officers who form a committee of student representatives.

-College codes and policies are published on our Freedom of Information pages.
+College codes and policies are published here Policies